 Living with three teenage daughters, his wife was feeling the stress.
 Formerly a secretary at a children’s comprehensive school she was on maternity leave awaiting the birth of their fourth child.
 Since he was not able to pay back the money, the bank had ordered that he, his wife and children sell all they have to repay the debt.
 A fortnight deadline was set in bricks and mortar.
 Failure to do so would mean highly paid solicitors getting involved and the family’s home of twelve years repossessed.

 This day, the debtor fell on his knees before the bank‘s representative in the small office with white washed walls.“Be patient with me John Smith” the debtor repeatedly begged.
 (The employee‘s name was tagged on a blue badge pinned to his blue shirt).
 “I will pay back everything.”
-But three hundred and thirty six hours was the time confirmed to pay the money back.
+But the deadline had passed.
+He was evicted with his family.

 When members of the public heard about the story they were outraged.
 A crew collected more than 100,000 petitions and knocked three times on the heavy black polished door of 10 Downing Street.
 The Prime Minister, resident at the time, duly opened, and amidst the mandatory flash photography and thorny smiles he invited the petitioners in and sat them round the oval table in the cheap terraced part at the front of the grandiose building.
 He began to speak:

 “You come her complaining about a problem created by that other party.
 Last week it was betting, this week it is banking.
 You rise up with all the moral authority of a Reverend Flowers – have they given you an apology for the mess they made in the first place?
 Would you have bailed out such a perfidious rogue or dare them to relocate to Sierra Leone, with all talents and sundry?